jdeyton/forge-dotfiles/README.md

-# forge-tools
+# forge-dotfiles
-Dev tools, scripts, and the like.

-Currently, this project includes linux home directory configuration.
-This helps a lot to manage configuration because I work on many different hosts, but I really like a consistent shell.
+This project includes dotfiles, i.e., linux home directory configuration.
+This helps to reduce differences in the environment across the many different linux hosts the author frequents.

 ## How to Deploy